-2.1 As a Church of England School, we are guided by the belief that God loves all people equally and desires each person to discover their God given potential and to honour God's image in other people.
-Our relationships are underpinned by the values of Friendship, Trust, Respect, Generosity, and Perseverance.
+2.1 As a Church of England school we are guided by the belief that God loves all people equally and desires each person to be able to grow, knowing that they are a child of God.
+At Holy Trinity we believe that high standards of behaviour lie at the heart of a successful school and enable children to feel they belong so that they make the best possible progress in all aspects of school life.
 We have high expectations of behaviour that support the development of our pupils as effective and responsible citizens.
+We also understand that when children feel that they belong, then they feel safe, and behave well.